TabularEditor/TabularEditorDocs/te3/third-party-notices.md

-	  its subsidiaries, and its affiliated companies (including prospectively) any competitive use, access, and benchmarking test restrictions in the terms governing your software to the extent your terms of use are, or purport to be, more restrictive than Microsoft’s terms.
+	  its subsidiaries, and its affiliated companies (including prospectively) any competitive use, access, and benchmarking test restrictions in the terms governing your software to the extent your terms of use are, or purport to be, more restrictive than Microsoftâ€™s terms.
 If you do not waive any such purported restrictions in the terms governing your software, you are not allowed to access or use this software, and will not do so.